malteos/awesome-document-similarity/README.md

 ### Hybird

-## Similarity Measures
+## Similarity / Distance Measures

+Nearest neighbours in embedding space are considered to be similar.

 - Jaccard Similarity

 - Jensen-Shannon distance

-- Word Mover Distance
+- Word Mover Distance, Supervised Word Moving Distance (S-WMD)

+-  Euclidean Distance

 - Cosine similarity: Cosine-similarity treats all dimensions equally.

-- Manhatten distance
+- Manhatten distance = L1 norm (see also [Manhattan LSTM](http://www.mit.edu/~jonasm/info/MuellerThyagarajan_AAAI16.pdf))

+- Edit distance

+- Levenshtein Distance

 ### Siamese Networks

 Siamese networks [(Bromley, Jane, et al. "Signature verification using a siamese time delay neural network".
 Advances in neural information processing systems.
 1994.)](http://papers.nips.cc/paper/769-signature-verification-using-a-siamese-time-delay-neural-network.pdf) are neural networks containing two or more identical subnetwork components.

 > It is important that not only the architecture of the subnetworks is identical, but the weights have to be shared among them as well for the network to be called "siamese".
 The main idea behind siamese networks is that they can learn useful data descriptors that can be further used to compare between the inputs of the respective subnetworks.
 Hereby, inputs can be anything from numerical data (in this case the subnetworks are usually formed by fully-connected layers), image data (with CNNs as subnetworks) or even sequential data such as sentences or time signals (with RNNs as subnetworks).

+- Siamese LSTM
+- SMASH-RNN

 #### Tasks